brandonyeequon/stock-data-changepoint-detection/README.md

 # Stock Data Generation & Changepoint Detection

 A comprehensive toolkit for generating raw stock market data with alphavantage.
-It also contains many experimental changepoint detection algorithms I have been experimenting with.
+It also contains a few changepoint detection algorithms I have been experimenting with.

 ## Overview